mlambley/swagception/README.md

 composer require --dev mlambley/swagception
 ```

-## Alpha release
-This library still needs tests written before it can be properly released.

 ## What is Swagger?
 Swagger 2.0 (aka Open API 2.0) defines the structure of your API, including end points and the structure of input and output data.
 See [their website](https://swagger.io/) for more information.